neo4j-field/neo4j_workshop_aura/README.md

    **Create**

    `dbname_prefix` is used to refer to the instances created for this workshop.
-It is used as reference for pause/delete and resume functions. `memory` should be the same as the instance you created above.
+It is also used as reference for other tasks - status, pause, delete and resume.
    Update `num_instances` based on the requirements and also update other parameters as needed

      ```python
      Example: